caspii/trixi.co/README.md

-This is a project management webapp running on Google App Engine
+Trixi is a project management webapp.
+It runs on Google App Engine

 ## Installing and setup on Ubuntu
 1. Follow [these instructions](https://cloud.google.com/sdk/docs/#deb)